brucemack/brucemack.github.io/_posts/2025-05-01-charge-controller.md

 The important component on the module is a [TP4056A](https://grobotronics.com/images/companies/1/datasheets/TP4056%20Datasheet.pdf).

 The battery is expected to be something like a 18650, or some other Li-ion 3.7V (nominal) cell.
-Connect to the B+/B- terminals.
+Connect the battery to the B+/B- terminals on the module.

 The output (OUT+/OUT- terminals) comes directly from the battery.
 At full charge this can be up to 4.2V.
 This output is unregulated.